itthinx/groups/readme.txt

 * WordPress 3.7.1 compatibility checked.
 * Fixed: Error caused by typo when obtaining group_ids_deep property for a Groups_User.
 * Changed: Replaced some __get calls by properties.
+* Added: Filter by access restriction capabilities for enabled post types on overview screens.

 = 1.4.1 =
 * Added: Better group-assignment on the Users admin screen, allows to assign/remove multiple users to/from multiple groups along with a better UI.